dart-archive/jnigen/README.md

 ## jni_gen

 This project intends to provide 2 packages to enable JNI interop from Dart & Flutter.
+Currently this package is highly experimental.

 | Package | Description |
 | ------- | --------- |